Countless masterpieces in the Louvre, such as the Nike, or Winged Victory of Samothrace, were saved from the Nazis in World War II.

-“Illustrious Yet Unknown” is the name of a new French documentary which tells the incredible story of how the Louvre Museum’s staff saved priceless works of art from the invading Nazi army in World War II.
+“Illustrious Yet Unknown” is the name of a documentary which tells the incredible story of how the Louvre Museum’s staff saved priceless works of art from the invading Nazi army in WWII.

 Jaujard’s team somehow managed to hide the priceless artworks in castles and abbeys in central and southern France.
 They were catalogued according to their importance, then carefully packed into crates to ship away from the French capital.